European-XFEL/Karabo/doc/library/guiServer.rst

 ..
 [2.5.0] Introduced in Karabo 2.5.0 to replace *instanceNew*, *instanceUpdated* and *instanceGone*.
 .. [repl_2.8.0] Last used in Karabo 2.7.X - replaced by *deviceConfigurations* (note below).
 ..
 [2.8.0] Introduced in Karabo 2.8.0 to enable bulk updates of device configurations in the client.
+..
+[2.17.0] Introduced in Karabo 2.17.0 to support User authentication.